 - To guard against this, consider mirroring the information elsewhere.
 Your IT supplier can help with this.

-- You will need to provide a secure way for employees to use data.
+- You will need to provide a secure way for employees to access and use this data.

 In general, the risk of data loss increases the more places the data is kept

 - Discourage employees from saving important data on their own computers.
-A single laptop theft or virus infection could be disastrous.
+If they do, a single laptop theft or virus infection could be disastrous.

 - Instead, provide a central filing system - either on-site or cloud-based - and give each employee named folders on your server.